 The development approval was conditioned limiting the number of staff on site at any given time to 24 staff, as well as requiring visitor parking to be clearly marked and signposted.
 Car parking from Grasslands Loop is also required to be restricted to visitors of "High Care" residents.
 The City will monitor parking at the Aged Care Facility, following its development, to ensure that all relevant conditions are complied with, and if required, remedial action can be taken to address any parking inadequacies that arise.
-This is consistent with a Motion passed at Council's meeting of 6 June 2006, where the Council has resolved to proactively monitor the street parking in Woodlake Retreat and Grasslands Loop for a minimum period of twelve months after completion of the building work.
+This is consistent with a Notice of Motion passed at Council's meeting of 6 June 2006.